Record the Why.

 Build your defense.

 Every claim documented.
-Every approval recorded.
-Every exam ready.
+Every approval reasoned.
+The record is already complete.